ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Verbose Parameter
 ---------------------
 ``VERBOSE``: (Default: true)
    Flag that determines whether the experiment generation and workflow task scripts print out extra informational messages.
-Valid values: ``"True"`` | ``"False"``
+Valid values: ``True`` | ``False``

 Debug Parameter
 --------------------
 ``DEBUG``: (Default: false)
    Flag that determines whether to print out very detailed debugging messages.
 Note that if DEBUG is set to true, then VERBOSE will also be reset to true if it isn't already.
-Valid values: ``"True"`` | ``"False"``
+Valid values: ``True`` | ``False``

 Compiler
 -----------